-Hosook Kang, Hope, 2013, acrylic on canvas, 48 x 96 inches
+Hosook Kang, Expansion 6, 2014, acrylic on canvas, 48 x 96 inches/122 x 244 cm

-New York, February 21, 2014-Sundaram Tagore Chelsea is pleased to present Marked: Contemporary Takes on Mark-Making, an exhibition showcasing the work of Hosook Kang, Hassan Massoudy and Golnaz Fathi.
+Hong Kong, July 22, 2014-Sundaram Tagore Hong Kong is pleased to present Marked: Contemporary Takes on Mark-Making, an exhibition showcasing the work of three noted artists who bridge East and West.

-Each of these dynamic artists was born in the East, but lives and works in the West.
-Each also employs a distinctive mark-making technique, subtly merging the traditions and artistic mores of their cultures of origin with contemporary Western visual language.
+Hosook Kang, Hassan Massoudy and Golnaz Fathi were each born in the East, but live and work in the West.
+Each also employs a distinctive mark-making technique, subtly merging the traditions and artistic mores of his or her culture of origin with contemporary Western visual language.